 For many years, to determine a 1-2 centimeter range or starting point for ideal saddle height, I used to rely on the "Lemond Factor:" a measurement of the inseam multiplied by .883.
 I found that this always gave me a low setting from which I could work upwards, though sometimes it's right on the money.
 It was originally formulated for 170mm crankarms and pedals with toe clips and straps, but with longer crankarms and clipless pedal systems, some of the slack is taken up, and it balances out.
-These days, I trust my own eyes better than a formula, but if you're attempting to fit yourself at home, it's still a useful place to start.
+These days, I trust my own eyes better than a formula, but if you're attempting to fit yourself at home and from scratch, it's can be a useful place to start.

 What I look for after setting the saddle height is for the rider to have a flat forefoot and slightly heel up position at the bottom of the pedal stroke, without over-extending behind the knee or rocking in the saddle to do it.
 Many coaches rely on a specific upper and lower leg angle of anywhere from 28-35 degrees.
 I find it just as important to simply watch a rider's pedaling dynamics as well.
 The key is to be able to apply force all the way down through the pedal stoke, without dropping the heel at the bottom and delaying the time it takes to begin pulling back and up on the pedals on the upstroke.
 If you're setting your position up for cyclocross or mountain biking, you might be up to a centimeter below your optimal road position to allow for pedaling while hoovering over the saddle on bumpy terrain.